adibarra/enchant-tweaker/README.md

 ### Axe Weapons
 Allow the addition of some weapon enchantments that normally can not be added onto axes.
 Enabling this tweak allows you to add the following enchantments to axes: Fire Aspect, Knockback, and Looting.

+### Better Mending
+Normally Mending will only repair an item if it is being held or worn by the player.
+Enabling this tweak will allow Mending to be more flexible with what it can repair.
+Mending order: Main-Hand -> Off-Hand -> Armor -> Hotbar -> Inventory.

 ### Bow Infinity Fix
 Normally even though you have Infinity on a bow, you need to have arrows in your inventory to shoot.
 Enabling this tweak will allow you to shoot arrows without having them in your inventory.